 If you’re interested in getting a credit card, there’s no single best card out there for everyone.
 As such, it’s important to do some research to make sure you get the right one for you.
 Here are three steps to get it right.

 1. Check your credit

-Different credit cards are targeted to different ranges of credit scores.
+Different credit cards are targeted toward different borrowers.
 For example, the best rewards credit cards and cards that offer 0% APRs typically require good to excellent credit, which starts with a FICO credit score of 670.

-There are, however, secured credit cards and credit cards for fair credit if your score is lower.
+However, there are secured credit cards and cards for fair credit if your score is lower.
 The important thing is that you apply for a card that fits your credit score.
 Otherwise, you could get denied.

 The same goes for other purchases, such as gas, eating out, and travel.
 If your expenses are all over the place, consider getting a card that offers a high rewards rate on all your purchases.